 When I was traveling in India, I went to the home of a friend and the spice wallah came in.
 The mother needed spices for her house garam masala.
 The spice wallah knew how to blend it for her.
 She had a certain mix of spices she preferred, which he blended right in front of her.
 This was part of her kitchen.

 After that trip, I came back and created an Indian spiced salmon dish.
 It’s salmon dipped in a house blend of spices that we created and then pan-fried.
 It had all those spices—fenugreek and cumin, as well as brown sugar and some dried huckleberries.

 What was the best meal you’ve ever eaten?

 One of the best meals I ever had was a fish stew on top of a hotel in Lisbon.
 I worked with the chef, who was in his 80s, for six hours making the stew.
 I thought at the time, “You don’t cook fish this long because it’s so delicate.”
 He layered all the fish.
 He brought it up in a special clay pot.
 We had a certain wine and we sat on the roof of this hotel under the sun overlooking the ocean.
 Every element of living and eating in Portugal was encapsulated in that lunch, which went on for three or four hours.

 I was in Portugal because we were planning a big Portuguese food and wine festival in Vancouver.
 We brought the same chef back to Vancouver.
 We flew over the seafood.
 We had the same wines, but it was not even close to that experience.
 All the pieces were there except for one: We weren’t sitting on a rooftop in Lisbon overlooking the ocean.

-Experience Chef Kerry’s culinary creations first hand on one of our Expeditions.
+Experience Chef Kerry’s culinary creations first hand on one of our luxury jet expeditions.